 There's a lot of fantastic visually striking imagery on display, most notably the scene where James has an outer body experience.
-The problem I had with the film, is that it never fully congeals with the story or the characters, it's almost as if I'm watching two different movies that have been superimposed together.
-Watching the film, I wasn't sure what Coppola was trying to achieve especially as the movie went on.
+The problem I had with the film is that it never fully congeals with the story or the characters, it's almost as if I'm watching two different movies that have been superimposed together.
+Watching this film, I wasn't sure what Coppola was trying to achieve especially as the movie went on.

 As the film went on I became increasingly disinterested in the characters, despite a quite astonishing array of talent on screen.
 When you've got the services of Matt Dillon, Mickey Rourke, Nicolas Cage, Dennis Hopper, Diane Lane, Laurence Fishburne, Chris Penn to name but a few, I expected to see fully realised characters, but by the end I couldn't bring myself to care for anyone.

 The script and the director seemed to be at odds with each other and are trying to accomplish different goals.
 In parts there are some excellent moments, but as a whole it left a lot to be desired.
 In the future I shall come back to this film as I feel I've probably missed something that'll make the picture click.
 However, as of this first viewing I was left cold and underwhelmed.